nationalarchives/da-tre-dev-documentation/runbooks/dev-deploy-guide/code-repositories-v2.md

 # Code Repositories for v2

-The Platform and the environments are built from:
+The platform and the environments are built from:
 - [tre-terraform-platform](https://github.com/nationalarchives/tre-terraform-platform)
 - [tre-terraform-environments](https://github.com/nationalarchives/tre-terraform-environments)